Welcome to Ireland!

 When it comes to university’s fees, Ireland is quite expensive, with a median 3100€/semester for EU free mover students and 6000€/semester for non-EU free mover students.

-Which Irish cities are available for free movers?
+Which Irish cities are available to free movers?

-Currently there are 4 cities that accept free movers in Ireland.
+Currently there are some cities that accept free movers in Ireland.
 Have you ever dreamt of studying in Dublin or any other city in Ireland?
 Here you can find institutions divided by city: